Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 Where EHC planning is effective, intended outcomes and precise strategies are set out clearly.
 As this is an area that we wished to continue to prioritise a training and development programme is being rolled out to all departments that are linked to the EHC plan process.
 This includes a basic awareness e-learning module that is mandatory for Children, Families and Lifelong Learning (CFLL) staff and also available to the wider workforce.
 We will be setting up a new working group to oversee the workforce development required for the wider workforce including recruitment and retention of staff.

-We have made EYEs available to nearly all schools who can use it to get an overview of a child's needs to inform more holistic assessments and provision.
-We now wish to extend this availability of the system to our parents, carers, children and young people, and colleagues and partners in the ICB and in Health Provider trusts, such as Occupational Therapists, Physiotherapists and Community Paediatricians.
+We have made EYES available to nearly all schools who can use it to get an overview of a child's needs to inform more holistic assessments and provision.
+We now wish to extend this availability of the system to our parents, carers, children and young people, and colleagues and partners in the integrated care board (ICB) and in Health Provider trusts, such as Occupational Therapists, Physiotherapists and Community Paediatricians.

 System practitioners are our experts; we will involve them in creating solutions that work for all.